MatteoVicenzino/Minesweeper2025/dev_test_notes.md

 # More things to do
 - JAVADoc for all contents
 - Readme file with instructions on how to run the game
-- Exectuable jar file with the game
+- Executable jar file with the game